- Home

 Related Coins

-¼ Dollar "Washington Quarter" (Kisatchie National Forest, Louisiana)
+¼ Dollar "Washington Quarter" (Montana - Silver Proof)

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: This design features a wild turkey over blue stem grass with long leaf pine in the background.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: Bison skull depicted above the diverse Montana landscape.